greatfocus/gf-cron/README.md

 ```

-## gfbus syntax
+## gfcron syntax

-If you are not faimiliar with gfbus syntax you might be better off with other packages for scheduling tasks.
-But if you are familiar with Linux and gfbus, this package might be right for you.
+If you are not faimiliar with gfcron syntax you might be better off with other packages for scheduling tasks.
+But if you are familiar with Linux and gfcron, this package might be right for you.

-Here are the few quick references about gfbus simple but powerful syntax.
+Here are the few quick references about gfcron simple but powerful syntax.

 ```
 *     *     *     *     *